Why High School Students Should Learn About Cybersecurity

 Cybersecurity talent gaps exist across the country.
 And this presents a big opportunity for high school students.
 Cybersecurity feeder roles include networking, software development, systems engineering, risk analysis, and IT support.
 These foundational roles can lead to specializations like cybersecurity engineering, cybercrime analysis, penetration testing, and more.

-Cybersecurity Curriculum for High School
+Cybersecurity Pathway for High School

 Free Webinar: Learn More About Cybersecurity for High School Level